Braden Boucek

 Southeastern Legal Foundation

-Braden H. Boucek serves as Director of Litigation at the Southeastern Legal Foundation (SLF).
+Braden Boucek serves as the Vice President of Litigation for Southeastern Legal Foundation.

 A person listed as a contributor has spoken or otherwise participated in Regulatory Transparency Project events, publications, or multimedia presentations.
 A person's appearance on the website does not imply an endorsement or relationship between the person and the Regulatory Transparency Project.
 The Regulatory Transparency Project takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.